What is aortic regurgitation?

 Chest pain, especially at night

-A dip in blood pressure and pulse
+A dip in blood pressure

 How can doctors tell if I have aortic regurgitation?